Space Ghost: Cartoon Planet

 Following the popularity of Coast to Coast, the show provided a spin-off series, Cartoon Planet; the show ran from 1995 to 1998.
-Cartoon Planet was an hour-long cartoon block hosted by Space Ghost with his imprisoned sidekicks Zorak and Brak; the segments in-between the cartoons usually consisted of skits and original songs.
+Cartoon Planet was an hour-long cartoon block hosted by Space Ghost with his imprisoned sidekicks Zorak and Brak.
+The segments in-between the cartoons usually consisted of skits and original songs.

 Due to the popularity of the series' songs, two albums were released: Space Ghost's Surf & Turf and Space Ghost's Musical Bar-B-Que.
 Lowe provided the voice for Space Ghost on both records.
-The voice on these recordings is totally computer-generated, using a custom software program that Lowe had written.